-Cropping refers to properties greater than 4 ha mainly engaged in growing cereal, coarse grains, oilseed, peanuts, lupins, dry field peas or dry field beans.
-This does not include occasional use of land for these crops or growing of fodder crops which are to be used on the property\.
+Cropping means using an area of land in excess of 20 hectares to grow crops. refers to any crop, or combination of crops, in any year, covering more than 20ha, or more than 10% of the effectively farmed area of the property, including land leased for the purpose of cropping, whichever is the greatest. properties greater than 4 ha mainly engaged in growing_A "crop" is defined as cereal, coarse grains, oilseed, peanuts, lupins, dry field peas or dry field beans.
+This does not include occasional use of land for these crops or growing of fodder crops which are to be used that will be fed or grazed on the property.
+This definition does not include crops fed to animals or grazed on by animals on the same property.9

-Cultivation means the preparation of land for the purpose of growing annual crops or establishing pasture and any land disturbance\ associated with the planting, tending and harvesting of those crops.
+Cultivation means the preparation of land for the purpose of growing annual crops or establishing pasture and any land disturbance associated with the planting, tending and harvesting of those crops.107

-Cultivation means the disturbance of soil in preparation for the planting of seeds It includes ploughing, discing, hoeing, ripping, turning and lifting.

-Infrastructure, Energy and Waste Officer's report - (IEW 34), page 262 excludes production forestry\ activities, harrowing, direct drilling of seed and notillage practices.
+Cultivation means the disturbance of soil in preparation for the planting of seeds or plants.
+It includes ploughing, discing, hoeing, ripping, turning and lifting.
+It excludes production forestry activities, harrowing, direct drilling of seed and no-tillage practices.7